Manas120104/Manas120104/README.md

 ## 🎓 About Me

 🚀 **Final Year Computer Science Engineering Student** at **Vellore Institute of Technology, Chennai**
-🔬 **Tech Enthusiast** passionate about Software Engineering, AI/ML, GenAI, Large Language Models, Chatbots, NLP, and cutting-edge technologies
+🔬 **Tech Enthusiast** passionate about Data Science, AI/ML, Large Language Models, GenAI, Chatbots, NLP, and cutting-edge technologies
 💡 **Innovation-driven** with a focus on real-world applications
 📊 **Published Researcher** in Nature's Scientific Reports Journal